Hiking at Little Buffalo State Park

 This trail runs from Exercise Trail to the west end of the park.
 It offers many short, steep climbs while traveling through a variety of habitats.
 Open fields feature nice views of the lake.
 In the mixed hardwood forest, hikers may see large, cone-shaped mounds of earth which may house tens of thousands of Allegheny mound ants.
 These ants have very strong jaws and can inflict a painful bite on those who disturb their mounds.

 This trail runs from East Picnic Area to the Newport and Sherman’s Valley Railroad trace by Main Picnic Area.
 This difficult trail winds up Buffalo Ridge and offers glimpses of the industrial history of the area.
 A mixed hardwood forest with scattered hemlock giants covers the area today, but before it was timbered, the ridge was covered in giant oaks, hickories, and American chestnut.
 Colliers scoured the ridge to make charcoal for the Juniata Iron Works.
 Look for flat areas of dark ground where wood was stacked, covered with soil and leaves, and burned slowly to make charcoal.

-Governed by the American Volksport Association and the International Federation of Popular Sports, Volksmarchers earn awards for hiking.
+American Volksport Association and the International Federation of Popular Sports, Volksmarchers earn awards for hiking.
 Little Buffalo State Park has a Volksmarcht Year Round Walk.
 White arrows point out the 10K (6.2 miles) walk on Mill Race, Fisherman’s, Buffalo Ridge, Little Buffalo Creek, Middle Ridge, and Exercise trails, and Little Buffalo State Park Road.
 For official information contact the park office.